Man1ac-1773/community-hero/README.md

 2. Open `docs/supabase_setup.sql` from this repository.
 3. Copy the contents, paste it into the Supabase SQL Editor, and click **Run**.

-*This script instantly creates the `reports` table, configures the storage bucket, and disables RLS for easy hackathon MVP testing.*
+*This script instantly creates the `reports` table, `comments` table, configures the storage bucket, and disables RLS for easy hackathon MVP testing.*

 ### 3. Run Locally
 ```bash